berkaynarin/OS-Term-Project/README.md

-Summary of the initial submission:
+Summary of the initial submission: <br>
--Implementing the event types with enumerator -Implementing the function of some events
+-Implementing the event types with enumerator <br>
+-Implementing the function of some events <br>
--Creating of the event queue for further use -Implementing creation of random events with their identifiers
+-Creating of the event queue for further use <br>
+-Implementing creation of random events with their identifiers <br>

 Functional Requirements: